dataluscorp/browser/js/src/doc/Debugger/Debugger-API.md

 Mozilla's JavaScript engine, SpiderMonkey, provides a debugging interface named `Debugger` which lets JavaScript code observe and manipulate the execution of other JavaScript code.
-Both Firefox's built-in developer tools and the Firebug add-on use `Debugger` to implement their JavaScript debuggers.
+Both Datalus's built-in developer tools and the Firebug add-on use `Debugger` to implement their JavaScript debuggers.
 However, `Debugger` is quite general, and can be used to implement other kinds of tools like tracers, coverage analysis,